JagandeepBrar/lunasea/README.md

 - [Gitbook](https://www.gitbook.com): Gitbook is used to host LunaSea's documentation
 - [Hellonext](https://www.hellonext.co): Hellonext is used to host LunaSea's feedback board and roadmap
-- [Instatus](https://instatus.com): Instatus is used to host LunaSea's status page
 - [Weblate](https://weblate.org): Weblate is used to gather community localization for LunaSea

 ## Contributors